 A relatively common method of presentation of the identified hazards, determined risk levels and the required controls within the mining industry is the WRAC (Workplace Risk Assessment and Control), discussed at length in the Department of Mineral Resources (NSW) publication Risk Management Handbook for the Mining Industry MDG1010.
 The method utilizes the risk management approach in presenting an overview of the problem using a risk management approach (and hence format).
-A 'snapshot' of a sample template is presented here below.
 The WRAC lends itself to the analysis of a problem where many variables exist, but each may be analysed separately whilst still contributing to the solution.

-Examples may include the analysis of newly purchased equipment, changes to the mine's ventilation or construction of a new roadway.
+Examples of WRACs may include the analysis of newly purchased equipment, changes to the mine's ventilation or the construction of a new roadway.